Transforming Travel's Leigh Road and Wimborne Road West cycleway scheme

 As part of the TCF, Dorset Council will be building a cycleway along Leigh Road and Wimborne Road West in Wimborne, between Brook Road and Canford Bottom Roundabout.

-We anticipate the scheme to complete in Autumn 2021.
+We anticipate the scheme to complete towards the end of 2021.
 Construction of the scheme will operate in sections up to 400m long.

 These improvements aim to make this area a cleaner, greener, healthier place to live, work, and visit.
 The scheme aims to reduce traffic by providing safe alternatives to the car and improve the user experience for everyone.

 The B3073 Leigh Road was previously part of the strategic east/west route across Dorset before the A31 was built.
 This project aims to create more of a neighbourhood community road rather than the feel of a trunk road and will help residents to enjoy the area more on foot or other means such as bike, scooters, mobility scooters and wheelchairs.

 This scheme will provide a safe, sustainable transport link between residential areas, employment (such as Ferndown Industrial Estate), leisure facilities and schools, as well as linking to proposed new developments and community facilities in Wimborne.
 Currently, people choosing to ride a bike have to travel on the busy road – which carries around 12,600 vehicles a day – or are being forced to use the pavements.

 It will link with existing National Cycle Networks (via the Castleman Trailway) and further proposed schemes on Wimborne Road West and East, Ham Lane and beyond to provide a continuous, attractive network for people on bikes to key destinations.